What do you need to make cinnamon rolls?

 - Place the rolls in a prepared cast iron skillet or a glass baking dish and bake at 375 for 15 minutes.
 Careful not to over cook.

 - While the rolls are baking, make the icing by adding 4 cups of powdered/confectioner's sugar to the bowl of a stand mixer.
 You can do this by hand if you don't have one.

 - Add 4 tbsp melted butter, 1 cup of milk, 1/8 tsp salt (just a pinch of salt), 2 tbsp maple syrup, and 1 tsp of vanilla extract to the sugar and mix well.
 I usually mix it on medium speed until it looks light and fluffy.
 If it's too runny, you can add more confectioner's sugar.

 - When the rolls are ready, remove them from the oven, add the icing, and enjoy!

 Tips to Make it Easier

 After a few years and a few sleepless Christmas seasons in a row, trust me when I say, if you’re going to make a lot of rolls, you’re going to want to make it easier on yourself.
 For large batches, use these tin baking dishes.
 Grab a simple French rolling pin , which I know seems excessive, but it does work better for baking projects.
+The tapered edges help you get an even dough.
 Get large amounts of your ingredients, like cinnamon and sugar at one time if you’re making multiple recipes.
 There is nothing worse than running out of flour mid project.
 I use a cast iron skillet when I’m baking smaller batches.